khokhar1123/CSVCombiner/README.md

-Mohammad Umar mumar2@hawk.iit.edu This is my submission for the task
+Mohammad Umar.
+This is my submission for the task

 It is a csv combinator.
 It has two additonal csv files file1.csv and file2.csv that are used for testing pruposes.